 - Download this eBook by Fitzanne Estates.

-- Appoint a competent Managing Agent on whom they can rely for advice.
+- Appoint a competent Managing Agent such as Fitzanne Estates on whom they can rely for advice.

 - Complete Scheme Executive Training offered by Fitzanne Estates.

-The key to all successful schemes is a knowledgeable board of trustees.
-As trustees, only people willing to behave in the interest of all members should be elected.
-And trustees must equip themselves with the skills required to conduct their duties competently once they are elected.
-Knowledgeable trustees who steer clear of conflicts of interest can never be accused of having breached their fiduciary duty.
+The key to all successful schemes is a knowledgeable board of Scheme Executives.
+As Scheme Executives, only people willing to behave in the interest of all members should be elected.
+And Scheme Executives must equip themselves with the skills required to conduct their duties competently once they are elected.
+Knowledgeable Scheme Executives who steer clear of conflicts of interest can never be accused of having breached their fiduciary duty.